Quol04/Applications-dev/README.md

 ### NOTES
 This is not complete yet, I am still working on it.
-The files are incomplete and some will be completed incrementally with time.
+The files are incomplete, and some will be completed incrementally with time.

 ---

-### Resources
+### Resources:
 [ Website Link ](http://127.0.0.1:5500/Applications-dev/Project01/index.html)